barreljan/netlog/docs/configuration.md

 ###### cron_mail_from | cron_mail_rcpt

 Seems obvious, ain't they?
 To be used for cron/systemd alerting/notices.
+Not yet implemented.

 ###### default_view

 - **Value**: string
 - **Default**: 'Server'

-This is default host type to be used in viewing the logging.
+This is default host type to be used in viewing the logging for a new session.
 Can be any type you have added to the host types.

 ###### logarchive_interval